 Tim, before I answer that, I want to take us to a special place.
-I want you to close your eyes, and the listening audience, I want you to do the same thing.
+I want you to close your eyes and the listening audience I want you to do the same thing.
 Close your eyes and take your right hand and grab your left hand and pretend that it's my hand.
-And I'm a man of color.
-Or better still, Dr. Martin Luther King's hand.
+Okay?
+And I'm a man of color or better still, Dr. Martin Luther King's hand.
 Now, can you feel his color?
 Can you answer me?
 Can you feel the color of Dr. King?

+King? can you answer me.
+Can you reer t

+Tim Dentry:

-Tim Dentry: Absolutely not.
+Absolutely not.